mungpeter/Structure-Based_docking/README.md

 **Prepare ligand library for OpenEye Docking**

 - OpenEye preparation requires multiple steps.
 First with _'fixpka'_ to generate one(1) most relevant tautomoer/charged state for the ligand as pH=7.4, then _'flipper'_ to generate multiple stereoisomers (tho it is recommended to use starting ligands with their chiral center predefined), then use _'omega2'_ to generate conformer library.
 For conformer generation, recommend to get _-maxconfs 300_, since for larger molecules (like sorafenib) the default 200 maximum conformer is not enough to cover the conformational space of ligands with more rotatable bonds.
+- Although OMEGA uses the older MMFF94 force field with electrostatics modification by the original developers of force fields (Bayly, Darden are with [OE](https://www.eyesopen.com/staff)!), the generated small molecule conformations are actually similar to crystallographic poses and appropiate for use in docking.
+For atoms with unique hybridization state (e.g. "the almost aromatic" ring NC1=NN=CCS1 in lead compound in [Dyrk1A type-II inhibitor](https://doi.org/10.1016/j.ejmech.2018.08.007)), conformation will look bad in comparison to those generated by the all-new OPLS3e or QM calculated conformation.
+But given the extreme efficiency and quality for vast majority of the ligands, results from OMEGA is still very much usable.

 ```
 fixpka  -in input.smi    -out input.oe.smi